 - Chronic Sinus Issues

 Symptoms of Tonsil Stones

 Some people have no symptoms when experiencing tonsil stones.
 Others experience redness or irritation of the tonsils, bad breath, feeling as if something is stuck in the throat.
-Other symptoms may include ear pain, ongoing cough and swollen tonsils.
-Some tonsil stones are a white, yellow or grey nodule.
+Other symptoms may include ear pain, ongoing cough, and swollen tonsils.
+Some tonsil stones are white, yellow, or grey nodules.
 Others may not be visible because they are buried in the tonsil crypts.

 Treatment for Tonsil Stones

 - One of the most common treatments is to simply scrape them with a toothbrush.